KelvinShadewing/supertux-advance/README.md

 * On normal and easy mode, you'll recieve an extra life point after each boss.
 You don't get such boons on hard mode; you'll have to make do with the starting amount.
 * Tux's fireballs don't rely on powerups for him to use them, so don't worry about being left defenseless if you get hurt.
 You can also aim them up and down.
 * You can swim in all directions, but fireballs will not work in water.
 Head for the surface if you get into trouble.
+* If you're going for a speed run, slide just before leaving an edge for a small boost, then jump to preserve the momentum.
+There's no friction in the air, so keep off the ground as much as you can!